Grant Generating Project (GGP)

 The fellowship is open to all primary care faculty, both university and community based, who are interested in pursuing investigator generated independent research on topics of interest to family medicine.
 Applications are welcome from individuals with MD, PhD, ScD, EdD and other appropriate terminal degrees.
 We also welcome applicants from both the United States and Canada.

-Those interested in applying for the GGP fellowship must complete the application (the application will open in April 2019).
+Those interested in applying for the GGP fellowship must complete the application.
 Applicants are encouraged to review the expectations for the fellow and sponsoring department or program and determine their ability and willingness to commit the time and funding required for GGP participation.

 History of the GGP